plhosk/express-cra/README.md

 Features:

 - Express server running on Node.
-- ESLint with eslint-config-airbnb, ready for VS Code integration
+- ESLint with eslint-config-airbnb, for the purpose of Visual Studio Code integration
-- babel-register for ES6 transpilation of server code
+- babel-register with ES2015 and stage-0 plugins, to allow for use of the latest ECMAScript features
-- babel-cli to pre-transpile on production deployment
+- babel-cli to do a one-time transpile for production deployment

-Does not include:
+Not included:

 - Authentication (i.e. passport) not included.
 - Database integration (i.e. mongoose) not included.